tsunamods-codes/the-test-room/README.md

 - Test overlapping textboxes ( by Odysseus )
 - Test keyboard to controller icon replacement ( by Odysseus )
 - Quick access to any battle scene ( by Satsuki_Yatoshi )
+- Test textbox layering when text is scrolling in textbox ( by Odysseus )
+- Test textbox layering when timer is placed in box ( by Odysseus )

 # How to use